BracketSpace/Advanced-Cron-Manager/readme.txt

 = [Next] =
 * [Fixed] "non-numeric value encountered" error with event arguments
 * [Fixed] Fatal error when even argument was an object.
 Now, class name is displayed
+* [Changed] Now when event is executed manually, DOING_CRON constant is defined

 = 2.3.8 =
 * [Fixed] Events table width